 HAB forecasts are based on understanding the causes of HABs and how they respond to changing weather and ocean conditions.
 The other critical component of a HAB forecast is the ability to routinely and remotely detect HABs, their toxins, and environmental conditions that foster blooms and enhance their toxicity.

-NOAA has issued bulletins for HABs in Lake Erie starting as a weekly experimental product in 2009.
-The bulletin is now issued twice weekly.
+NOAA has issued forecasts for HABs in Lake Erie starting as a weekly experimental product in 2009.
+The forecast is now issued twice weekly during the bloom season, typically July through October.
 Lake Erie HAB Forecast information is available here.
-Also, the imagery for the Lake Erie bulletin has recently changed to a new color scale, as explained here.
+Also, the imagery for the Lake Erie forecast has recently changed to a new color scale, as explained here.

 For other data on Lake Erie HABs, visit one of these websites: